Comparison is a human thing to do.

 All this might sound a bit mechanical – reducing our behaviour to simple actions seems to limit our humanity.
 And yet, our brains are designed to make the most of shortcuts – so we are freed up to use our limited resources in creative and powerful ways.

-- Start to identify any cues that relate to the area of relationships.
+- Identify any cues that relate to the area of relationships.
 Do you find yourself reacting strongly to conversations with friends?

 - Create a list of uplifting routines you could use in response to any cues you notice.